0xZDH/redirect.rules/README.md

                         Destination URL for redirects.
   --exclude-list        List all possible exclusions.
   --exclude EXCLUDE [EXCLUDE ...]
-                        Pass in one or more IP/Host/User-Agent groups to exclude.
+                        Pass in one or more data sources and/or specific IP/Host/User-Agent's to exclude.
+Run the `--exclude-
+                        list` command to list all data source keywords that can be used.
+Keywords and explicity strings are space delimited.
+Example Usage: --exclude agents radb
+                        35.0.0.0/8
+  --exclude-file EXCLUDE_FILE
+                        File containing items/group keywords to exclude (line separated).
   --verbose             Enable verbose output.
 ```